Financial freedom is the ability to meet all you living expenses:

 31. Stretch ground beef with beans to make chili beans.

 32. Train your children not to waste food.
 Make it a habit for them to finish all the food on their plates.

 33. Use supermarket loyalty cards to get discounts for the things you need to buy.

-34. Visit farmers markets near closing time to get great discounted deals for produce.
+34. Visit farmers markets near closing time to get great discounted deals for fresh produce.
 This is a favorite habit of mine 🙂

 35. When eating out, avoid ordering drinks.
 Ask for water instead.